 Once your band has mastered the art of playing to a metronome, you will be shocked at how much better you all are at keeping in time without one.

 In conclusion, click tracks are indeed very useful to develop a musician’s skills and to have a precise on-stage or in-studio performance.
-They hold an essential place in many popular genres for live performances.

 In general, you should consider playing with a click track unless you have a good reason not to.
 It’s better to have a very simple click track system than none at all.